What Creates Your Sense Of Well-being?

 Organizations Can Solve Problems By Repurposing Objects In Creative Ways

 - When workers solve problems by using objects for new purposes, their workplaces can get by with less money spent on infrastructure.

 - Encouraging this approach can inspire workers and compensate for a sense of limited resources.

 - It's up to managers to nurture this creative mindset.

-Academics who study workplace creativity often pond whether workers are more inspired by limited resources or abundant resources.
-Rice Business Professor Scott Sonenshein asked another question: how do resources themselves shape an organization’s creativity?
+Academics who study workplace creativity often ponder whether workers are more inspired by limited resources or abundant resources.
+Rice Business Professor Scott Sonenshein asked another question: How do resources themselves shape an organization’s creativity?